uktrade/resourcing-approval/README.md

 - `SDS status determination` has been renamed to `Status determination statement (SDS)`.
   The Django model will stay as `SDSStatusDetermination` for the time being.

+- The project has been renamed from `Resourcing Approval` to `Contractor Approval`.
+The name change will only be applied to user facing parts of the project.
+The internals of the project will still reference the old name `Resourcing Approval`.